Options of the kafka() source

 For example:^topic-name-[13]$(which expands totopic-name-1andtopic-name-3). - The length of the topic name must be between 1 and 249 characters.

-The partition number must be either a single partition number or a comma-separated list of partition numbers.
+- either a single partition number or a comma-separated list of partition numbers

-It must be a positive integer, or -1, which means all partitions of the topic.
+-1, which means all partitions of the topic

 For details about how the resulting topic names, partitions, and Kafka assign/subscribe strategies are determined in different scenarios, see Basic startegy usage cross-reference of the different topic configuration cases and Why is it worth using dual consumer strategies?